guillaume009/slayer-wiki2/README.md

 # Slayer Wiki

-This plugin will add a Wiki menu option to slayer equipment.
+This plugin add a Wiki menu option to slayer equipment.

 # What it Does